 So while the guideline may output an amount, you may still choose to deviate from it.
 And deciding whether it should go up or down can be a point of contention among divorcing couples.

-- If either of you have other support obligations to a third-party;
+If either or both spouses have other support obligations to a third-party;

-- If either of you have a source of income other than what is reported on your paychecks or W-2’s;
+If either or both spouses have a source of income other than what is reported on your paychecks or W-2’s;

-- Other non-marital assets and liabilities you may own or owe;
+Other non-marital assets and liabilities one or both spouses may own or owe;

-- What the standard of living was for the children while you were married, and
+What the standard of living was for the children during your marriage, and

-Then there’s the issue of which parent pays.
+Then there’s the issue of which parent pays child support.

-Typically, the parent with whom the children spend less time will be the one paying child support.
+Typically, the parent with whom the children spend less time will be the party to pay child support.

 Can one parent waive child support on behalf of the children?
 And does that excuse the non-custodial parent from any financial obligations associated with the kids?

-So while you might think you simply run the guideline and use the number calculated, it’s not even close.
+So while you might think you simply run the Pennsylvania child support guidelines and use the number calculated, it’s not even close.
 The reality is that the number isn’t a hard and fast formula, but rather, a suggestion.

 And it’s just a starting point for negotiation.

-From there, it’s up to you and your spouse to negotiate an agreement that’s in the best interests of your children and that you both find fair.
+From there, it’s up to the parties to negotiate an agreement that’s in the best interests of their children and that both spouses find fair.

 Which is not always so easy to do.